And Oswald being killed to negate his testimony

 The researchers began by asking Americans to rate the degree to which they subscribed to 15 common conspiracy theories, including that the virus responsible for COVID-19 was created by the Chinese government.
 Three examples given in the study and published in a mainstream media site Sunday were as follows:

-In respect of point (a): When researcher Patricia Dumais - who suspected the rifle was a stage prop and wanted to see the internal control number - was informed by the National Archives (H.E.
+In respect of point (a): When researcher Patricia Dumais - who suspected the rifle was a stage prop and wanted to see the internal control number - she was informed in no uncertain terms by the National Archives (H.E.
 Livingstone, 1993, 'Killing the Truth', p.
 204.):

 Beyond that, the 'genius' bot never processed that the angle of shots had been manipulated (e.g. by the WC Commissioner Gerald Ford) to reduce the total number to remove conspiracy from consideration, e.g.